 Designing a menu is one of the most interesting tasks of running a restaurant, but is also the most critical one.
 It is rewarding to see it coming together.
 You can play around with the names of the food items and also the look of the menu but, one thing you need to be careful about is pricing the items correctly.
 Correct restaurant menu pricing keeps the food costs in check and fuels the restaurant’s success and keeps its doors open.

 The cost of raw materials is pretty high in the UAE since up to 85% of the food is imported.
 This leads to high food costs, which in turn, affect your profit margin.
 Thus, it is essential that you employ proper restaurant menu pricing techniques so that you are able to cover your costs, and still make a decent profit margin.
 In this article, we will discuss the menu pricing methods that will help you price your menu right!

 How Restaurant Menu Pricing Affects The Gross Profit Margin

 The gross profit margin for a restaurant is the money they are left after covering all the business expenses like electricity bills, occupancy rent, purchasing raw materials, etc.

 To calculate the gross profit percentage, you can divide the expense into three major categories, food & beverage, salary, and occupancy.

 You can calculate the gross profit margin using this formula:

 Gross Profit Margin = (Revenue from sales – Cost of goods sold) / Revenue from sales

-It is essential to maintain a good gross profit margin to ensure the restaurant’s success, and right menu pricing would ensure that.
+It is essential to maintain a good gross profit margin and calculate the financial metrics to ensure the restaurant’s success, and the right menu pricing would ensure that.

 Restaurant Menu Pricing Techniques To Run A Profitable Business In UAE